Frequently asked questions and discussed topics...

 Based on the modern historians, Ayurveda could be 3,000 to 6,000 years old.
 Considering Australian Aboriginal stories it could be 60,000 years old.
 Age has nothing to do with the efficacy of something.
 Most views and principles of Ayurveda are extremely similar to our modern science!

 What is dosha balancing?

-Traditional Ayurveda talks about normalising and correcting health issues.
+Traditional Ayurveda talks about normalizing and correcting health issues.
 It doesn't use the word balancing, ever.
 If a dosha is excess it needs to be brought back to normal.
-Its called normalising.
-E.g. a heat / acidity excess is normalised using alkalising techniques.
+Its called normalizing.
+E.g. a heat / acidity excess is normalized using alkalizing techniques.
 By definition 'balance' doesn't work with health or healing.

 What is body type balancing?

 This concept is a basic mistake by modern ayurveda gurus.
 Pathology needs to be normalized or corrected and physiology needs to be supported.
 Body type is neither a mistake or nor a health condition.
 None needs to or can 'balance' /correct it.
 Body type tells us what we are designed for.

 What is panchakarma cleansing?

 These are five advanced therapies performed by a fully trained ayurveda doctor.
 Each therapy takes at least 3 weeks in a fully equipped ayurveda hospital.
 A week to prepare mind, a week to prepare body, cleanse and a week to bring them back to normal diet.
 No one needs all the five.
 Requires round the clock supervision, counseling during the therapy and innumerable herbs for this.

 Balance is defined as 'an even distribution of weight enabling someone or something to remain upright and steady'.
 Guess what would happen if everything in our body or life is equal to each other!
 Equal amounts of - iron and calcium or diastolic and systolic pressures!
 Life and health are about priorities, not balance.